Domains for Dirac-Coulomb min-max levels: Domains of Dirac-Coulomb operators in 3d

 is the angular momentum.
 We recall that $k=1+\sigma\cdot L$ has the eigenvalues $\pm1,\pm2,...$, see~\cite{Thaller}.
 The negative and positive spaces are unitarily equivalent and mapped to one another using the unitary $\sigma\cdot \omega_x$ where $\omega_x=x/|x|$ is the unit vector pointing in the same direction as $x$:

 In addition, we will use that the kernel of $\sigma\cdot L$ is composed of radial functions (it coincides with the kernel of $L$), hence the kernel of $\sigma\cdot L+2$ is given by $\sigma\cdot \omega_x$ times radial functions.
 These are the two spaces for the upper spinor $\phi$ which correspond to $\kappa=\pm1$ for the full Dirac operator.
 The sectors $\kappa=\pm1$ determine the possible extensions, as we have recalled in Subsection~\ref{sec:radial}.
+The following is inspired by~\cite{DolEstLosVeg-04,DolEstDuoVeg-07} and proved in Appendix~\ref{sec:proof_thm_q_C} below.